RanitDERIA/clinic-manage/README.md

 ### Run Locally:

-To run **iCMR - Clinical Management** locally, run this command on your git bash:
+To run **ICMR - Clinical Management** locally, run this command on your git bash:

 Linux and macOS: